Shlomo ibn Aderet: Aderet and Abba Mari

 Opposed to these was another tendency, the chief object of which was the preservation of the pure faith of Judaism.
 At the head of this movement stood Abba Mari ben Moses ha-Yarḥi.
 He appealed to Aderet for assistance.
-An extensive correspondence ensued between the authorities of southern France and northern Spain, Aderet taking a most important part.
-Afterward this correspondence was collected and published by Abba Mari, in a separate work, entitled "Minḥat Ḳenaot".
+An extensive correspondence ensued between the Hakhmei Provence (the sages of what is now southern France) and the northern Spanish authorities, Aderet taking an essential part.
+Afterward, this correspondence was collected and published by Abba Mari in a separate work, Minḥat Qenaot.